 Prior to completion of the program, the student must take the Praxis II* in Administration and Supervision.
 This program is approved by the South Carolina Department of Education for those seeking certification as principals or supervisors.

 Clinical experiences for administrators are designed to help prospective educational administrators apply their knowledge of administration to the practical world of the public or private school.
 Typically, students will select, with assistance from the instructor and mentor, a major project or a series of smaller projects to develop and research.
 While library research may be called for, the emphasis is on solving actual administrative problems in the school or establishing procedures and programs related to leadership responsibilities of various administrators.
 Students receive guidance and assistance from school administrators, as well as Converse instructors.

 *The PRAXIS II exam is taken by students before the completion of student teaching.

 The worksheet below outlines the academic requirements for the MEd in Administration and Supervision:

 Andrea is a first-grade teacher at Mary Wright Elementary Spartanburg District 7.
 She was awarded the USC College of Education Early Childhood Education Outstanding Senior in 2013 & SCEA Teacher of the Month in 2016.

 “Converse has a wonderful and practical Administration and Supervision program led by Dr. Givins.
 We are being equipped with skills we will need to become successful principals and all of the classes involve incredible field experiences.
 We are provided with opportunities to learn from our colleagues and peers through the classes provided.
-The professors have created amazing learning cultures and challenged us beyond our comfort zone.
-I am so impressed with Converse and I look forward to continuing the program.”
+The professors have created amazing learning cultures and challenged us beyond our comfort zone.”